r1chardj0n3s/pycode-minecraft/README.rst

 Python in Minecraft
 ===================

-I wanted to code Python stuff in Minecraft, so I smooshed jython in and added some extra stuff.
+I wanted to code Python stuff in Minecraft, so added a Python Block and movable Python Hand which can be programmed with Python.
+The code may be edited in-game using standard writeable books, which suck, so I also created an extended book which provides more space, cursor and mouse control, syntax checking and some other features.

 .. image:: screenshot/editor.png